oslabs-beta/tkyo-drift/README.md

 <<< There should only be ONE set of ideal embeddings for your training data. >>>
 ```
-As an additional note, you will see a console log warning that inputs exceeding 512 tokens will result in indexing errors.
-This is accounted for in the embedding process, and all inputs over 512 tokens will return the average vector of each 512 token chunk.
+As an additional note, the batch embedding tool is designed to indiscriminantly ingest all `.arrow` files in the directory you specify.
+If needed, nest your training data in a subdirectory to avoid ingesting data other than your intended files.
+Also, please ensure your data is structured uniformly.

 ## Logging